yorhagengyue/Huawei-demo/Janus/README.md

 **2024.10.23**: Evaluation code for reproducing the multimodal understanding results from the paper has been added to VLMEvalKit.
 Please refer to [this link]( https://github.com/open-compass/VLMEvalKit/pull/541).

 **2024.10.20**: (1) Fix a bug in [tokenizer_config.json](https://huggingface.co/deepseek-ai/Janus-1.3B/blob/main/tokenizer_config.json).
 The previous version caused classifier-free guidance to not function properly, resulting in relatively poor visual generation quality.
 (2) Release Gradio demo ([online demo](https://huggingface.co/spaces/deepseek-ai/Janus-1.3B) and  [local](#gradio-demo)).

+**2024.03.15**: Janus model has been fine-tuned specifically for Singapore road condition recognition as part of the SingaReport project.
+This specialized version can detect potholes, cracks, drainage issues, and other road problems unique to Singapore's urban environment.

 ## 1. Introduction